 How to Trim Bushes

-Trimming bushes is pretty easy.
+Trimming bushes and shrubs is pretty easy.
 A lot of people are afraid to trim them as they think they will do a bad job.

 It's not hard to do and the plant will be a lot happier for it.
 It's similar to us getting a haircut.
 We need trimming once in a while and so do your plants.